 The purpose of the Pre-Law Society is to create a community in which students who are pursuing careers in the legal field can unite based on their common interests.
 The club is a resource for students to find more information on attending law school and other extracurricular opportunities in the legal field.

-The Pre-Med Club fosters community among Skidmore students who are pursuing majors and careers in the health professions which facilitates the exposure of the entire College community to the medicine field.
+The Pre-Health Club fosters community among Skidmore students who are pursuing majors and careers in the health professions which facilitates the exposure of the entire college community to the medicine field.

 Political, Advocacy, and Awareness Clubs